 Important: We understand parents are often restricted by work schedules, please inform us of any such issues by email at firstname.lastname@example.org.
 Children are still expected to arrive on time.

 11. What should I wear?

-Since a significant portion of your time will be spent in the divan hall, we recommend you dress comfortably in loose fitting clothing.
-While we recommend kurta pajama/salwar kameej for the diwans, western clothing is also acceptable so long as it is not revealing.
+Since a significant portion of your time will be spent in the Diwan Hall, we recommend you dress comfortably in loose fitting modest clothing.
+We encourage Bana, Kurta Pajama or Salwar Kameej.
+No shorts!
 Please also bring athletic clothing and shoes for physical activities.
-Swimming will also be an optional activity.

-For Winter Retreat: Winters in Tahoe are freezing to sub-freezing.
-Please come prepared with warm clothing and footware appropriate for snow/ice.
+For Winter Retreat: Winters are freezing to sub-freezing.
+Please come prepared with warm clothing and footwear appropriate for snow/ice.

 12. How many people will be attending?

-There will be a limit of 100 participants in the Winter.
+There will be a limit of 175 participants in this retreat.
 We advise you register as soon as possible to reserve your place.

 13. Will there be any physical activities or sports?

 Yes!
 Every day will include fun physical activities and sports.
-If snowfall has accumulated: sledding!
+For Winter Retreat, if snowfall has accumulated: Sledding!